alex/what-happens-when/README.rst

 * The MAC address of the selected network interface is looked up.

-* The network library send a Layer 2 ARP request:
+* The network library sends a Layer 2 ARP request:

 ``ARP Request``::